Data structure > labels? Unsupervised heuristics for SVM hyperparameter estimation: Experiments

 \subsection{Datasets}

 Experiments were performed using 31 standard classification datasets obtained from Keel-dataset repository~\footnote{https://sci2s.ugr.es/keel/category.php?cat=clas}, described in~\cite{alcala2011keel}.
 Instances with missing values and features with zero-variance were removed, therefore the number of examples/features can differ from their version in the UCI~\cite{dua:2019} repository.
 The datasets were chosen to be diverse in regards to the number of features and classes and to include imbalanced cases.
 In addition, following~\cite{duch2012make}, the chosen set includes both complex cases where advanced ML models achieve an advantage over simple methods as well as datasets where most models perform similarly.
 Reference classification results can be found in\cite{moreno2012study} or through OpenML project~\cite{feurer2021openml}.
-The summary of the datasets used in experiments can be found in Table~\ref{tab:datasets}.
+The summary of the datasets used in experiments can be found in Table~\ref{tab:datasets}, along with the Overall Accuracy (OA) results of naive classifier (or zero-rule classifier, 0R) that classifies every point as the member of most frequent class.

 Before the experiment, every dataset was preprocessed by centering the data and scaling it to the unit variance.
 This operation was performed using mean and variance values estimated from the training part of the dataset.